Net zero: the basics in 30 seconds

 Set short and long-term goals to reduce carbon emissions:

-Visit Browse by theme to find more detailed plans on how to reduce carbon emissions.
+Visit Browse by theme or Browse by sector to find more detailed plans on how to reduce carbon emissions.

 Set annual reduction targets to give you a goal to work towards.
 Track your progress and share this on your website.